Medicaid Expansion Has Saved at Least 19,000 Lives, New Research Finds

 • 31% of Americans ages 40-79 said they would continue working into retirement age even without a financial need, according to a recent Harris Poll for TD Ameritrade.

-“[T]here is more and more incentive to work longer, because the more you work the more you’re going to contribute to the [retirement] plan […]
+“[T]here is more and more incentive to work longer, because the more you work the more you’re going to contribute to the [retirement] plan and […]

 Read the Full Article